-Antibiotic resistant bacteria cannot be fully inhibited or killed by an antibiotic.
-The drug may have been able to cure an infection before the resistance occurred, but now is not fully effective.
+Antibiotic resistant bacteria are exactly what they sound like -- the bacteria cannot be fully inhibited or killed by an antibiotic.
+The drug may have been able to cure an infection in the past before the resistance occurred, but now it is not effective.

-As reported in 2016, new tests are being developed that can more quickly identify resistant bacteria in the lab.
-Most recently, a new test was FDA-approved to look for genetic markers associated with drug-resistant bacteria, specifically for the drug class known as carbapenems, such as Doribax (doripenem), Primaxin (cilastatin/imipenem) or Invanz (ertapenem), powerful antibiotics used for severe infections.
+New tests are being developed that can more quickly identify resistant bacteria in the lab.
+In fact, a new test was FDA-approved to look for genetic markers associated with drug-resistant bacteria, specifically for the drug class known as carbapenems, which are powerful antibiotics used for severe infections, like: